yahoojp-marketing/ads-search-api-ruby-samples/README_EN.md

 4. Set the following environment variables
     - ACCOUNT_ID          : Account ID (required)
     - ACCESS_TOKEN        : Access token (required)
+    - BASE_ACCOUNT_ID     : Account ID that should be specified in 'x-z-base-account-id' header. (required)

 --------------------------------
 [How to execute Sample Code]